 Lately I have been receiving a lot of calls from parents about their teens using marijuana.
-Teenagers have always experimented with marijuana, but lately something is different.
+Teenagers have always experimented with marijuana, but recently something is different.
 The teens who are coming in are complaining that they literally cannot quit using.
 Marijuana has a reputation for being non-addictive, so why all of a sudden are there teens who feel addicted?

 The addictive part of marijuana is called “THC.”
 The potency of THC in marijuana in the US has more than doubled since the 1990s.
 So, while marijuana possibly was not as addictive in the past, it is now.